YusiferZendric/padhle-bsdk/README.md

-# Reddit Goal Management Bot

-This bot is designed to help Reddit users manage their study goals on the `jeeneetards` subreddit.
-The bot provides several functionalities, including setting goals, updating them, viewing progress, adding new goals, removing existing goals, and displaying the time remaining for major events.

-## Features:

-1. **Set Goals**: Users can define and set their study goals.
-2. **Update Goals**: Users can update their progress on the goals they've set.
-3. **View Goals**: Users can view their goals and the progress they've made.
-4. **Add Goals**: Users can add more tasks to their existing goals.
-5. **Remove Goals**: Users can remove specific tasks from their existing goals.
-6. **Time Remaining**: The bot can display the time remaining for major events like JEE and NEET exams.

-## Dependencies:

-- `praw`: Reddit API wrapper for Python.
-- `random`: For random operations.
-- `os`: For OS-level operations.
-- `datetime`: To handle date and time operations.
-- `PIL (Pillow)`: For image processing tasks.
-- `imgurpython`: To upload images to Imgur.
-- `textwrap`: For text formatting.
-- `re`: Regular expression operations.
-- `sqlite3`: For database operations.
-- `json`: For encoding and decoding JSON formatted data.

-## How it works:

-The bot continuously monitors the `jeeneetards` subreddit for new comments.
-When it finds a comment with a specific command (like `u/padhle-bsdkk setgoal`), it processes the command and replies to the user's comment with the appropriate response.

-## Setup:

-1. Make sure you have all the required dependencies installed.
-2. Set up the SQLite database by running the `setup_database` method.
-3. Start the bot by executing the script.

-## Notes:

-- Ensure that you have set the correct API keys and credentials for both Reddit and Imgur.
-- The bot uses SQLite to manage and store user goals and progress.
-- It's recommended to run the bot continuously for real-time responses.

-## Disclaimer:

-Please keep your API keys and credentials secure.
-The ones provided in the code are placeholders and should be replaced with your own.
+# u/padhle-bsdkk

+A Reddit bot designed to help users manage their study goals.

+## Overview

+The bot listens to specific commands mentioned in the comments on the subreddit 'jeeneetards'.
+It allows users to set, view, update, add, and remove their study goals.
+Additionally, the bot can display the time remaining for certain key events and provide motivational quotes to the users.

+## Commands

+1. **Set Goal**:
+    - Command: `u/padhle-bsdkk setgoal "TASK_DESCRIPTION [PERCENTAGE%]: ... : x hours"`
+    - Sets a series of tasks and their completion targets for the user.
+    - Example:
+    ```
+    u/padhle-bsdkk setgoal "Complete Quantum Mechanics Chapter [30%]: Solve Thermodynamics PYQs [50%]: Watch Organic Chemistry Lectures [20%]: 8 hours"
+    ```

+2. **Update Goal**:
+    - Command: `u/padhle-bsdkk updategoal TASK_NO.
+PERCENTAGE% ...`
+    - Updates the progress of the tasks.
+    - Example:
+    ```
+    u/padhle-bsdkk updategoal 1.
+15% 2.
+25% 3.
+10%
+    ```

+3. **View Goal**:
+    - Command: `u/padhle-bsdkk viewgoal`
+    - Displays the user's current goals and their progress.

+4. **Add Goal**:
+    - Command: `u/padhle-bsdkk addgoal "TASK_DESCRIPTION: x hours"`
+    - Adds a new task to the user's existing goals.
+    - Example:
+    ```
+    u/padhle-bsdkk addgoal "Modern Physics PYQ from Marks: 0.5 hours"
+    ```

+5. **Remove Goal**:
+    - Command: `u/padhle-bsdkk removegoal TASK_NO`
+    - Removes a specific task from the user's goals based on the task number.
+    - Example:
+    ```
+    u/padhle-bsdkk removegoal 2
+    ```

+6. **Display Time Remaining**:
+    - Command: `u/padhle-bsdkk time`
+    - Displays the time left for certain key events (like exams) with a motivational quote.

+## Features

+- Uses the `praw` library to interact with Reddit.
+- Uses the `sqlite3` library to manage user data in a local database.
+- Uses the `imgurpython` library to upload images to Imgur.
+- Uses the `PIL` library to generate images.
+- Provides random motivational quotes to users.

+## Usage

+Simply run the script, and the bot will start listening to the commands on the specified subreddit.
+Ensure all necessary dependencies are installed and the SQLite database is set up.